General Atomics MQ-9 Reaper: Protector

 In April 2016, the United Kingdom announced that it intended to place an order for the Certifiable Predator B (MQ-9B) as part of its Protector MALE UAV program for the Royal Air Force.
 According to the 2015 Strategic Defence and Security Review, the Royal Air Force was to operate at least 20 Protector systems by 2025, replacing all of the ten MQ-9A Reapers.
 The order was subsequently limited to 16 systems.
-In RAF service the aircraft would be designated as the Protector RG Mk 1 with aircraft to be acquired from 2018-2030 with the first delivery scheduled in 2023.
+In RAF service the aircraft would be designated as the Protector RG Mk 1 with aircraft to be acquired from 2018 to 2030 with the first delivery scheduled in 2023.

 On 15 July 2018, a GA-ASI Company-owned MQ-9B SkyGuardian was flown from the United States to RAF Fairford in the UK for the first transatlantic flight of a MALE UAV.
 It was displayed at the Royal International Air Tattoo (RIAT) air show, where the aircraft was given markings of No. 31 Squadron.
 This followed an announcement by the RAF's Chief of Air Staff that No. 31 Squadron would be the first RAF Squadron to operate a similar version of the MQ-9B aircraft, to be known as the Protector RG Mark 1 (RG1), starting in 2023.
 The squadron reformed at RAF Waddington in October 2023.
 In July 2020, the Ministry of Defence signed a contract for three Protector UAVs with an option on an additional thirteen aircraft.
 It was announced in September 2021 that No. XIII Squadron will become the second Protector squadron.
 RAF Waddington will also host an MQ-9B training school for both RAF and international operators as part of a larger investment into the base to facilitate MQ-9B operations.

 Protector will be able to carry up to 18 Brimstone 3 missiles or Paveway IV bombs.
 The first of 16 Protector UAVs was delivered on 30 September 2023 with initial operating capability expected in 2025 and full operating capability expected from 2026.
 The 2025 UK defence review posited that Protector drones might add a maritime surveillance role to their capabilities by modifying the aircraft to incorporate additional pod-mounted radar systems.

 In October 2025, two Protector UAVs were reported deployed at RAF Akrotiri located in the British Sovereign Base Areas in Cyprus.